w3c/wcag3/guidelines/groups/consistency-across-views/consistency/consistent-structural-order.md

 status: developing
 ---

-The relative order of :term[structural components] remains consistent throughout each specific :term[variation of product or process].
+The relative order of :term[structural components] remains consistent throughout each variation of :term[pages]/:term[views] in the :term[conformance scope].

 :::applies-when
 - In a set of :term[pages]/:term[views]